 Dearborn, MI 48128-2406

 This page provides a general description of the Social Studies major.
 The Social Studies major exposes students to a range of social science disciplines.
 Specifically, it requires 33 credit hours of coursework in Economics, Geography, History, and Political Science.
-For more detailed listings of course requirements please go to the CASL Advising and Records website.
+For more detailed listings of course requirements please go to the CASL Advising and Academic Success website.

 Please note that the College of Education, Health, and Human Services’ Social Studies Teaching Major requires the following specific courses (as of Fall Semester 2011):